device42/device42-docs/docs/infrastructure-management/mobile-inventory/bulk-qr-printing.md

 ---
-title: "Bulk QR Printing"
+title: "Bulk QR Code Printing"
 sidebar_position: 3
 ---

-Bulk QR printing can be done from the device or asset list view.
+You can bulk print QR codes from the Devices or Assets list views.

+- Search or filter for the devices or assets you would like to print QR codes for.
+- Select the items.
-Search/filter for your device/asset, select , and choose "Generate QR codes for selected items" from the Action Menu and click Go.
+- From the Action Menu, choose "Generate QR codes for selected items".

-Then choose the QR profile.

-A single page will appear that will print the codes according to the profile settings.
-It will help if "cut at the end" is selected in printer preferences.

-Please don't do lot of devices/assets at once.
-We have noticed that performance suffers if too many devices are selected.
-Do it in reasonable bunches, e.g. upt o 100 at a time.
+- Click **Go**.

 ![wpid945-media_1343015518006.png](/assets/images/wpid945-media_1343015518006.png)

+- In the "Choose QR profile for selected items" field, select the QR code profile you prefer.

 ![wpid944-media_1343015494169.png](/assets/images/wpid944-media_1343015494169.png)

+The next page will print the codes according to the profile settings you chose.

 ![wpid943-media_1343015459705.png](/assets/images/wpid943-media_1343015459705.png)

+Tips:

+- Select "Cut at the end" in printer preferences.
+- Bulk print QR codes in batches of up to 100 at a time for better performance.